Efficient numerical method for multi-term time-fractional diffusion equations with Caputo-Fabrizio derivatives: Introduction

+If $n=1$, then $(\ref{pro})$-$(\ref{pro-bou-cond})$ reduces to the single-term time-fractional diffusion equation.
+The model of $(\ref{pro})$-$(\ref{pro-bou-cond})$, which describes the temporal flow of water within a leaky aquifer at various scales \cite{atangana2016new-2,Djida2017More}, as well as the electro-magneto-hydrodynamic flow of non-Newtonian biofluids with heat transfer \cite{2017Modeling}, etc. For the well-posedness of $(\ref{pro})$-$(\ref{pro-bou-cond})$, we refer to, e.g., \cite{Mohammed2017,Nasser2016,tuan2020well}.

 Many researchers have explored the numerical approximation of both single-term and multi-term time fractional diffusion equations.
 In \cite{liu2004analysis}, Liu et al. proposed a finite difference method for solving time-fractional diffusion equations in both space and time domains.
 Lin and Xu \cite{lin2007finite} utilized a finite difference scheme in time and Legendre spectral methods in space to numerically solve the time-fractional diffusion equations.
 Subsequently, Li and Xu \cite{li2009space}improved upon their previous work by proposing a space-time spectral method for these equations.
 For the numerical treatment of multi-term time-fractional diffusion equations, \cite{ren2014efficient} proposed a fully-discrete schemes for one- and two-dimensional multi-term time fractional sub-diffusion equations.
 These schemes combine the compact difference method for spatial discretization with L1 approximation for time discretization.
-The Galerkin finite element method and the spectral method were introduced in \cite{jin2015galerkin} and \cite{zheng2016high}, respectively.
+The Galerkin finite element method and the spectral method were introduced in \cite{jin2015galerkin} and \cite{zheng2016high,fardi2022legendre}, respectively.
 Zhao et al. \cite{zhao2017convergence} developed a fully-discrete scheme for a class of two-dimensional multi-term time-fractional diffusion equations with Caputo fractional derivatives, utilizing the finite element method in spatial direction and classical L1 approximation in temporal direction.
 Akman et al. \cite{akman2018new} proposed a numerical approximation called the L1-2 formula for the Caputo-Fabrizio derivative using quadratic interpolation.
-The Lagrange interpolation method was employed to achieve quadratic and cubic convergence rates for the L1 and L1-2 formulas, respectively.
+In \cite{Yu2019}, finite difference/spectral approximations for solving two-dimensional time CF fractional diffusion equation were proposed and analyzed.
+Later, a second order scheme \cite{shi2020} was devised for addressing this problem.
+A compact alternating direction implicit (ADI) difference scheme was proposed by \cite{taghipour2020new} for solving the two-dimensional time-fractional diffusion equation.